Thyroid Disease

 What is a Thyroid Scan and Uptake?

-• Nuclear medicine is a branch of medical imaging that uses small amounts of radioactive material to diagnose and determine the severity of or treat a variety of diseases, including various types of cancers, heart disease, gastrointestinal, endocrine, neurological disorders and other abnormalities within the body.
+• Nuclear medicine is a branch of medical imaging that uses small amounts of radioactive material to diagnose and determine the severity of or treat a variety of diseases, including numerous types of cancers, heart disease, gastrointestinal, endocrine, neurological disorders and other abnormalities within the body.
 Because nuclear medicine procedures are able to pinpoint molecular activity within the body, they offer the potential to identify disease in its earliest stages as well as a patient’s immediate response to therapeutic interventions.

 • Nuclear medicine imaging procedures are noninvasive and, with the exception of intravenous injections, are usually painless medical tests that help physicians diagnose and evaluate medical conditions.
 These imaging scans use radioactive materials called radiopharmaceuticals or radiotracers.